-Students are strongly encouraged to review the guidelines prior to engaging in clinical training experiences and to review as needed.
-If a student has concerns about the frequency or content of supervision, they should consult with their practicum instructors and the DCT, as appropriate.
+Students are strongly encouraged to review the guidelines prior to engaging in clinical training experiences.
+If a student has concerns about the frequency or content of supervision, they should consult with their practicum instructors or the DCT, as appropriate.

-Students are also advised to think proactively about the type of supervision they will receive when applying to practicum sites.
-For example, a number of students that intend on applying for predoctoral internship during the beginning of their fourth year in the program have found that they received strong letters of recommendations for internship applications when their primary supervisors during their third-year clinical placements were licensed psychologists.
+Students are advised to think proactively about the type of supervision they will receive when applying to practicum sites.
+For example, some students who intended to apply for predoctoral internship during the fall of their fourth year in the program have found that they received strong letters of recommendations for internship applications when their primary P3 supervisors were licensed psychologists.